EvanForsythe/BB485/week06.md

 Get the topology counts.
 How many tree have each topology?

 Create a figure:
-Use google to figure out how to impliment this in python
+Use google to figure out how to impliment this in python.
+A pie chart or stacked bar chart would be a good options for showing the ratios of the different topologies.

 ## <ins>**Weekly write-up assignment**</ins> <a name="writeup"></a>
 - Use your github repo to develop a phylogenomics pipeline that performs the tasks above